obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 ## Desktop

-### Option 1: Move your vault using the Vault switcher
+### Option 1: Move your vault using the vault switcher

 1. In the bottom-left corner, select **Open another vault** (vault icon).
 2. Next to the vault you want to move, select **More options** (three dots icon).